Surgery

 Visualise Possibilities

-During your consultation, Dr Wessels and our breast Nurse will evaluate your breasts and body type to develop the best treatment plan for you.
-Utilizing our revolutionary VECTRA® 3D imaging and assessment technology, you will be able to visualize the outcome of your breast procedure and determine which augmentation approach can meet your expectations.
+During your consultation, your surgeon and our breast Nurse will evaluate your breasts and body type to develop the best treatment plan for you.
+Utilizing our revolutionary VECTRA® 3D imaging and assessment technology, you will be able to visualise the outcome of your breast procedure and determine which augmentation approach can meet your expectations.
 Anatomical factors such as the amount of natural breast tissue you have, the size of your frame, and the width of your chest are considered to achieve your objective.
 The Vectra system allows patients to see what their results will look like post surgery.
 This also helps to determine what implant is best for you.

 At One Cosmetic we use the highest quality breast implants available on the Australian market being Motiva and Mentor.
 Breast Implants come in either a textured or smooth surface shell and are available in a wide range of sizes and profiles to fit the patient’s body.
 Each silicone implant is filled with a cohesive gel that holds together uniformly and retains a natural give that better resembles breast tissue.
 All procedures aims to strike a unique balance between selecting an implant most appropriate to body type while addressing patient expectations.
 At One, we use Mentor and Motiva breast implants due to their high safety rating and patient satisfaction.
 These brands have a high safety rating due to their nano-textured (Motiva) or micro-textured (Mentor) surface.